briendeau/Artwork-API-Search/README.md

 # Artwork-API-Search
 Using 6 Web APIs to create a dynamic search list of artwork photos asynchronously.
 Using asynchronous fetching and promises techniques, pulling from 5 JSON data apis to generate select lists that change on event input.
 And an Image API url-string to pull images.

-In this example project I use Promise.all() to perform 4 asynchronous fetches at once, and destructure them into their own data arrays for further processing.
+In this project I use Promise.all() to perform 4 asynchronous fetches at once, and destructure them into their own data arrays for further processing.
 Used advanced loop and array method techniques to implement DOM markup.